 Some chemical catalysts that manufacturing industries use include:

 The platinum catalyst, for example, is commonly used as a catalytic converter.
-Its raw waste is the platinum metal.
+Its raw material is the platinum metal.
 This is rare and exists in some nickel and copper ores along with some native deposits, mostly in South Africa, which accounts for 80% of the world production.

 The catalyst is an essential component used in industrial processes; both the homogeneous and heterogeneous catalysts have a substantial environmental impact.